Last revised August 2024

 Job Description Review Process: Academic Professional Positions Only

 The job description form is required for AP positions to determine whether the position is exempt from SUCSS.
 A job description form is required when requesting a new AP position; when refilling an existing AP position for which the job description was approved more than three years prior; or for a position that has significant revisions to the title, duties, qualifications, or organizational relationship.
-A job description form is not required for filling any other type of position.
+A job description form is not required for filling a faculty position.

 Hiring Request Workflow